September 1, 2021

 Post-operative instructions on caring for your socket

 The blood clot that has formed in the tooth socket is crucial for healing.
 Try not to disturb this jelly-like blob of blood for at least 3 hours.
 This means no eating, drinking or rinsing for 3 hours post surgery.
 It is normal for the socket to weep a little blood during this time.
 If the bleeding is profuse, take a new gauze cotton square (or handkerchief) and bite down for a further 30 minutes.
 If the blood clot comes out, try and pop it back in and bite it into place.
 It is the plug.
+If profuse bleeding continues, call the hospital.

 When the anaesthetic wears off you might want to take some paracetamol or ibuprofen.
 Do not take aspirin for pain relief as this increases the bleeding time.
 Always read the label, or ask you pharmacist if you are taking other medications.